 The rise in popularity of complementary therapies over the last twenty years is undeniable.
-There are more therapists than ever and a real call for what they can offer people.
+There are more therapists than ever and a real call for what they can offer you.

 So this question could be answered on three levels:

-- The importance of treating people as PEOPLE rather than as a medical object, concentrating solely on the health issue.
+- The importance of treating you as a PERSON rather than as a medical object, concentrating solely on your health issue.

-- Looking at people holistically.
-In order to help people stay as well as possible, it is imperative to treat the person not the illness.
+- Looking at you holistically.
+In order to help you stay as well as possible, it is imperative to treat YOU and not your illness.
 It’s a promotion of positive health as a method of illness prevention.
 (As far as possible!)

 - The importance of alleviating stress.
 Ah, this is a big one!